kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 If the new state is computed using the previous state, you can pass a function to `setState`.
 The function will receive the previous value, and return an updated value.

 The `initialState` argument is the state used during the initial render.
 In subsequent renders, it is disregarded.
 If the initial state is the result of an expensive computation, you may provide a function instead, which will be executed only on the initial render.

+Unlike the `setState` method in class components, `useState` does not automatically merge update objects.
+We recommend to split state into multiple state variables.

 #### useEffect
 Think of useEffect Hook as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined.
 React guarantees the DOM has been updated by the time it runs the effects.